bagyoni/print-a-coin/README.md

 Next, slice wallet.stl and print it.
 My own setup is: PLA, 20% infill, 0.1mm layer height, 0.4mm nozzle, brim.
 After it is printed, carefully remove the support structure and **sign the reverse of the coin** with a permanent marker.
 I recommend that you print two copies with the exact same configuration so you can open up one of them, check that the private key is legible, then safely destroy it.

+If you don't like the support included in the model, you can put `nosupport=true;` right before `privateKey` in the above command, and the support will be omitted.

 ## Okay, I made one, how do I spend it?